collective/plone.app.locales/utils/RELEASING.rst

 For Plone 4::

-    rm -rf locales-future i18n
+    rm -rf locales-future

 Modify the externals accordingly::

     vi EXTERNALS.txt

-You should have something like this (remove locales-future and i18n for Plone 4.
+You should have something like this (remove locales-future for Plone 4.
 Keep i18n for Plone 3)::

     locales -r88537 https://svn.plone.org/svn/collective/PloneTranslations/trunk/locales